williamxie11/Translaterino/README.md

 Translaterino
 =============

-A texterino translaterino into the -ERINO languagerino
+A texterino translaterino into the Erino languagerino